NilaiVemula/diabetes-data-diving/notebooks/linear_model.md

 ggsave("../plots/qq_plot.png", dpi = 1200, width = 4, height = 4, units = "in")
 ```

+In the Q-Q plot, we expect to see the points in the scatter plot to
+closely follow the diagonal line.
+This pattern is clearly not observed.

+The mean and standard deviation for our residuals can be calculated as
+such:

 ``` r
 mean_res <- mean(mod_results$residual)
 sd_res <- sd(mod_results$residual)